-- Individuals with special healthcare needs, including individuals with disabilities and individuals who need chronic care or end-of-life healthcare
+- Individuals with special healthcare needs, including individuals with disabilities and those who need chronic care or end-of-life healthcare

 Eligible applicants include:

-- Public or nonprofit private institution, such as a university, college, or a faith-based or community-based organization
+- Public nonprofit private institution, such as a university, college, or a faith-based or community-based organization

 - Eligible agency of the federal government

-- Indian/Native American tribal government (Other than federally recognized)
+- Indian/Native American tribal government (federally recognized and other than federally recognized)